Imen-ks/Blog/README.md

 docker run --name redis -p 6379:6379 -d redis
 ```
 > [!NOTE]
-> Replace the environment variables with the ones you set up.
+> Replace the PostgreSQL image environment variables `-e` with the ones you set up.
 > If you didn’t set up the environment variables, leave the default values and these will be used to run the containers.

 ### Custom Working Directory